 - Include dates for each update.

-Use colour to make files easier to use
+Use colour to make different types of file easier to spot

 - Use a differently coloured file for each category.
 For example, red for sales and green for accounting.